cheskya/2ndYear-2ndSem/HISTO 12 - Readings in Philippine History/Sessions/Session 5 - A Nation of Contradictions.md

 			- cannot tax churches
 			- churches can still criticize government
 			- priests cannot run for government (need to not be a priest first)

+## Contradiction C

+Who will control the armed forces?
+The national or local government?

+- Local
+	- Traditional role of the Principalia
+	- Ability to control the populace
+	- “Imperialist” Manila
+- National
+	- Warlordism and regionalism
+	- Military loyalty
+	- American threat

+(I feel like they went with the national government considering Philippine history but IDK.
+Forgot what sir said.)

+## Contradiction D

+How should the republic address the potential threat posed by the US?

+- Attack
+	- Americans are untrustworthy
+	- There are few American soldiers in the Philippines
+	- The US will eventually send reinforcements
+- Negotiate
+	- Threats from other colonial powers
+	- So the US would be a potential ally
+	- Foreign recognition

+Spain would sell the Philippines to the US in the Treaty of Paris, so this wouldn't matter anyway.

+(Filipino-American war broke out.)

+## Another Conflict

+How will the government fund itself?

+Taxed the people (even when they promised that there would be no more taxing like what the Spanish government did if the Filipinos took over)

+The more property you have, the more you pay.
+Soldiers and men in active services, those over 60 years old of age, the physically and mentally handicapped were FREE.

+(This encouraged people to become soldiers, even elites with property.
+Although elites didn't have to do much even as soldiers since they were priviledged enough to avoid risky situations.)